ryanc20/alien-invasion-game/README.md

 The current version is incomplete and I plan to make several changes such as:
 - Storing the High Score to be saved even when the game is exited.
 (Completed)
 - Animation of the ship and aliens.
+(Completed 50%)
 - Audio for the bullets and background music.
 - At the end of the game I would like to display stats such as accuracy and aliens destroyed.
 - Improve the graphics and finetune the gameplay.